Release the leopard!

-Leopard Moon Rising, the latest book by Laurence Rose, has been released on Kindle other digital formats.
+Leopard Moon Rising, the latest book by Laurence Rose, will be released on 1 June as a paperback, on Kindle and other digital formats.

 British conservationist Laurence Rose travelled to India to hear stories that are rarely told: first-hand accounts of indigenous people’s special relationships with the wildlife around them.
 The Warli people living in the urban forests of Mumbai use ancient art practices and traditional dance to protest forest destruction and encroachment.
 Like the Maldhari pastoralists of Gujarat, they live harmoniously alongside some of the allegedly most dangerous animals in the world.
 In Mumbai, it is the leopard, living at the highest density of any urban big cat population.
 In Gujarat’s Gir forest, it is the endangered Asiatic lion, which preys on the herdsmen’s prized buffalo.
 Rose delves into the values and practicalities that govern life among India’s big cats, discovering that even the tiger is revered as much as it is feared.